Aman7127/secrets-app/README.md

 # secrets-app
 A  user identified app where people can submit their secrets created with the help of node.js , express.js , mongoDB.
-It also uses passport.js (Oauth2) for authentication purposes  ,  a token is always created to keep the user logged in .
+It also uses passport.js (Oauth2) for authentication purposes .
+It uses bcrypt for salting and hashing data stored in MongoDB for Advanced protection .

 # To run this app
 1. Download the zip file and extract in a folder